A Universe of Patterns

 Philip Sykas, Prof. Manchester School of Art; Regina Lee Blaszczyk, Prof. University of Leeds; Birgitt Borkopp-Restle, Prof. Universität Bern; Mary Schoeser, textile historian and curator; Franchina Chiara, textile historian and curator; Denise Ruisinger, doctoral candidate ETH Zurich; Anne Wanner, textile historian and curator, former curator of the Textilmuseum St. Gallen; Karl Borromäus Murr, Director Textilmuseum Augsburg; Helen Elands, freelance textile historian and curator; Therese Schaltenbrand, curator Sammlung Europäische Ethnologie / Seidenbandsammlung BKSD Basel; Madeleine Girard, Textilsammlung/Seidenbandsammlung BKSD Basel; Dorothee Haffner, Prof. Hochschule für Technik und Wirtschaft Berlin; Andrea Franzen, curator Swiss National Museum Zurich; Claire Berthommier, Musee des Tissus Lyon; Schmid Claudia HSLU D&K/Textilmuseum St. Gallen; Marie Schumann HSLU D&K; Anna Jurt, restauratio, Swiss National Museum Zurich; Richard Schilling Prof. Uni Reutlingen; Daniela Degl’Innocenti, curator, Museo del Tessuto Prato; Silk Memory Project, HSLU Luzern

 The two-day conference is aimed at textile historians, economic historians, art historians, museologists and museum staff, restorers, graduates of art colleges, designers, company archivists and other persons interested in the subject.
 Participation in the event is free; the conference languages are German, English and French.
 The conference will start on 9th March at 9.30 and end at 18.00.
 The second day of the event starts at 10 am and lasts until around 5 pm.
-Registration is required.
-If you have any questions regarding the content of the meeting, please contact:

 In cooperation with Lucerne University’s School of Art & Design